 In recent years, the laws of the United States have undergone a whistleblower revolution.
 Federal and state governments now offer substantial monetary awards to individuals who come forward with information about fraud on government programs, tax fraud, securities fraud, and fraud involving the banking industry.
 Whistleblowers also now have important legal protections, designed to prevent retaliation and blacklisting.

-The law firm of Tycko & Zavareei LLP works on the cutting edge of this whistleblower revolution.
+The law firm of Tycko & Zavareei LLP works on the cutting edge of this whistleblower revolution, taking on even the most complex and confidential whistleblower cases.
 We have represented numerous clients who have blown the whistle on fraudulent conduct across the country.
 We understand the unique legal issues faced by whistleblowers, as well as the personal and career perils that whistleblowers often face.
-We fight hard for our clients’ rights, and to achieve the maximum whistleblower awards available under the laws.
+We fight hard for our clients’ rights, and to achieve the maximum qui tam whistleblower awards available under the laws.
 And we do so while treating our clients with utmost respect and understanding.

 If you are a whistleblower with information about violations of federal securities laws, then you may qualify for an award from the U.S. Securities and Exchange Commission (the SEC).
 The awards range between 10% and 30% of money collected by the SEC.
 The SEC is interested in information concerning insider trading, fraud by publicly traded companies, fraud by brokers and investment advisors, ponzi schemes, and other fraudulent schemes affecting investors and the securities markets.
 In addition, the SEC has enforcement authority under the Foreign Corrupt Practices Act (the FCPA), which prohibits publicly-traded companies from bribing foreign officials, and whistleblowers with information concerning FCPA violations are also eligible for awards.
 The SEC Whistleblower Office, located in Washington, D.C., has its own set of rules and procedures that must be followed to be eligible for these awards.
 The U.S. Commodity Futures Trading Commission (CFTC) has a similar regulatory regime, under which a whistleblower may receive an award for reporting fraud relating to the commodities markets.Begin Your Confidential Case Evalutation